esheldon/wq/README.md

 queue, Trun is the time it has been running, and Cmd is the job_name, if given in the requirements, otherwise it is the first word in the command line.

+The default job listing will always have a fixed number of columns except for the summary line; white space job names will be replaced by dashes "-" to guarantee this is always true.
+This guarantees you can run the output through programs like awk.

 ### Cluster and Queue Status

 Use the "stat" command to get a summary of the cluster usage and queue